 The CBOE launch on Monday whetted the appetite of speculators globally.
 Never before in my markets career have I seen such attention paid to a new futures contract.

-The game has just begun, and the CME is going to rain 3’s like Steve Kerr all over the CBOE.
+The game has just begun, and the CME is going to rain threes like Steve Kerr all over the CBOE.

-Bitcoin is a wild bucking bronco, and the CBOE and CME lack the skills to ride 8 seconds.
+Bitcoin is a wild bucking bronco, and the CBOE and CME lack the skills to ride for eight seconds.

 We crypto traders should thank our lucky stars that these venerable exchanges decided to list futures contracts this year.
 The volatility and attention they have brought exceed anything I could have imagined.

 Central banks saved commercial banks from certain death via aggressive money printing.
-However 9 years after the GFC, banks and investors are desperate for volatility.
-Bitcoin, altcoins, ICOs and all manner of digital tokens provide the long lost market gyrations that made generations of traders wealthy.
+However nine years after the GFC, banks and investors are desperate for volatility.
+Bitcoin, altcoins, ICOs, and all manner of digital tokens provide the long-lost market gyrations that made generations of traders wealthy.

 As Jesse Livermore said:

-Moral of the story: don’t get Ashdrake’d.
-BTFD, ya hearrd?
+Moral of the story: don’t get Ashdraked.
+BTFD, ya heard?